tomoleary/tomoleary.github.io/_pages/personal.md

 <br>
 <br>
 <br>
-I love traveling and exploring new cultures, but for now I'm happy to go on weekend trips along the California coast and I just recently discovered surfing is a great catalyst for both physical and mental health.
+I love traveling and exploring new cultures, but for now I'm happy to go on weekend trips along the California coast and I just recently discovered surfing, which is great for both physical and mental health.